| This

 weapons explosions.
 If no tablets available, you can topically (on the

-skin) apply an iodine solution, like tincture of iodine or Betadine, for
+skin) apply an iodine solution, like tincture of iodine or Betadine,

-half it again, or just 1 ml.
-(One measuring teaspoon is about 5 ml, if
+1 month old, half it again, or just 1 ml.
+(One measuring teaspoon is

-you don't have a medicine dropper graduated in ml.)
-If your iodine is
+about 5 ml, if you don't have a medicine dropper graduated in ml.)
+If

-to iodine.
-If at all possible, inquire of your doctor NOW if there is
+use if allergic to iodine.
+If at all possible, inquire of your doctor

-any reason why anybody in your household should not use KI or KIO3 tablets,
+NOW if there is any reason why anybody in your household should not

-or iodine solutions on their skin, in a future nuclear emergency, just
+use KI or KIO3 tablets, or iodine solutions on their skin, in a future

-to be sure.
+nuclear emergency, just to be sure.

 • When you know that the time to take protective action is approaching,

-turn off all the utilities into the house, check that everything is sealed
+turn off all the utilities into the house, check that everything is

-Now, you'll need to seal around the last door you use to enter with duct
+drifting inside.
+Now, you'll need to seal around the last door you use

-tape all around the edges, especially if it's a direct to the outside
+to enter with duct tape all around the edges, especially if it's a direct

-• You don't need to risk fire, burns, and asphyxiation trying to
+• You don't need to risk fire, burns, and asphyxiation trying

-cook anything in the cramped shelter space, if you have pre-positioned
+to cook anything in the cramped shelter space, if you have pre-positioned

 in your shelter enough canned goods, can opener, and other non-perishable